Questions? Call or text anytime 📞 818-446-9627

 3. Explore Professional Help When Needed

-While friends and family are essential, sometimes professional support is needed to address specific challenges, particularly when it comes to mental health or physical recovery.
+While friends and family are essential, sometimes professional getting support is needed to address specific challenges, particularly when it comes to mental health or physical recovery.
 Don't hesitate to seek out expert guidance when necessary.

 • Therapists and Counselors: Postpartum depression and anxiety are common, affecting many new mothers.
 A licensed therapist who specializes in maternal mental health can help you navigate overwhelming emotions, providing coping strategies and a safe space to express your concerns.